Keith Drury’s Backpacking equipment list

 CLOTHES FOR WEARING

 ___ Tee shirt--always.
 I usually wear a non-cotton Starter® soccer shirt from Wal-Mart at about $12.
 Just don’t wear cotton unless you are hiking in the desert or like a clammy damp feeling.
+More recently I’ve been wearing a simple short-sleeved regular casual (non-cotton) shirt and like it better yet.

 ___ Hat-always.
 Baseball hat or floppy hat in the woods, Stocking cap in the cold.
-When I’m above the timberline or in the desert where the sun is a challenge I wear a wide floppy hat (sometimes straw, sometimes cloth) that protects my ears from the sun.
+When I’m above the timberline or in the desert where the sun is a problem I wear a wide floppy hat (sometimes straw, sometimes cloth) that protects my ears from the sun.

 ___CLOTHES FOR CARRYING

-a Go-lite jacket and pants that weighs 15 ounces combined, but to tell the
+15 ounces combined, but to tell the truth, any tight-woven nylon suit will work,

-for $20 are almost as good.
-Face it,
+even the breathable Wal-Mart brands I’ve bought for $20 are almost as good.
+Face it, when it rains and you suit up, you

-when it rains and you suit up, you get wet from the outside by rain, or the
+get wet from the outside by rain, or the inside by sweat…now which do you think

-above the timberline I always take a rain suit.
+climates, rainy spots, or when I am above the timberline I always take a rain

-In the smack-dab-middle of the summer on the
+suit.
+In the smack-dab-middle of the

 F. Cold weather additions (when it is going to be in the 30’s or less)